raul23/pyebooktools/README.rst

 Options
 """""""
-There are no local options, but a some of the global options affect this script's behavior a lot, especially the `OCR ones`_.
+There are no local options, but some of the global options affect this script's behavior a lot, especially the `OCR ones`_.

 split [<OPTIONS>] folder_with_books